Water Contamination at Camp Lejeune, North Carolina

 Camp Lejeune Justice Act of 2022

 The Camp Lejeune Justice Act, H.R.
-2192 is legislation that once signed into law, will allow reparations for military members, their families, staff, and other civilians who were exposed to contaminated water at Camp Lejeune and are now suffering from adverse health effects.
+2192 is legislation that will allow reparations for military members, their families, staff, and other civilians who were exposed to contaminated water at Camp Lejeune and are now suffering from adverse health effects.
 Health care access and disability benefits will be expanded; supporting survivors that were harmed by toxic exposures while in the military.

 Anyone who lived or worked near the military base for at least 30 days between August 1953 to December 1987 will be able to file claims against the government.
 Currently, North Carolina had a statute of repose of 10 years which prevents thousands of injured individuals to file claims.
 Disability compensation through the VA for certain health conditions caused by toxic exposures at Camp Lejeune have been available since 2017.
 Benefits currently available include presumptive benefits and compensation for family members’ out-of-pocket costs.